-1. The foreign currency in which the asset is denominated.

-2. The foreign currency exchange rate used to convert the value of the asset into U.S. dollars.

-3. If the U.S. Treasury Financial Management Service did not provide an exchange rate, the source of the foreign currency exchange rate that you used.
+- The foreign currency in which the account or asset is denominated. - 2.
+The foreign currency exchange rate used to convert the value of the account or asset into U.S. dollars. - 3.
+If the U.S. Treasury Bureau of the Fiscal Service did not provide an exchange rate, the source of the foreign currency exchange rate that you used.

-You must use the foreign currency exchange rate on the last day of the tax year, even if you sold or disposed of the asset before the last day of the tax year.
+You must use the foreign currency exchange rate on CAUTION the last day of the tax year, even if you closed the account or sold or disposed of the asset before the last day of the tax year.

 Lines 7a through 7e.
-If the asset you reported on line 1 is stock of a foreign entity or an interest in a foreign entity, complete lines 7a through 7e.
+If the account or asset you reported on line 1 is stock of a foreign entity or an interest in a foreign entity, complete lines 7a through 7e.